garrandall/popular-music-data/tracks/you-re-like-comin--home-lonestar.md

 You're like coming home, all right

-Go head an' let your hair fall down
+Go head and let your hair fall down
 This wanderlust: it's gone now
 I'm here in your arms, I'm safe from the road again These are the days that can't be erased